REPORTS TO: General Manager

 Speak and write clearly.

-Physical Demands: Lifting 20 lbs. maximum and occasionally lifting and/or of objects weighing up to 10lbs.
+Physical Demands: Lifting 20 lbs. maximum with frequent lifting and/or carrying of objects weighing up to 10 lbs.
 Requires walking or standing to a significant degree, reaching, handling, feeling, talking, hearing, seeing.

 Environmental Conditions: Inside: Protection from weather conditions but not necessarily from temperature changes.
 A job is considered "inside" if the worker spends approximately 75% or more of the time inside.

-Math Skills: Requires mathematical development sufficient to be able to: Deal with a system of real numbers: algebraic solution of equations, and probability and statistical inference.
-Apply fractions, percentages, ratio, and proportion.
-Analysis of variance, correlation techniques, etc.
+Math Skills: Requires mathematical development sufficient to be able to: Deal with system of real numbers; algebraic solution of equations and probability and statistical inference.
+Apply fractions, percentages, ratio and proportion.

 Relationships to Data, People and Things:

 Data: Coordinating: Determining time, place and sequence of operations or action to be taken on the basis of analysis of data; executing determination and/or reporting on events.

 People: Speaking-Signaling: Talking with and/or signaling people to convey or exchange information, including giving assignments and/or directions to helpers or assistants.